The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 A scheduled path delays after-save work to the future.
 Examples: send a follow-up email 3 days after a Case is closed; create a renewal task 30 days before subscription end; auto-close stale Opportunities after 90 days of inactivity.

 Important: scheduled paths can be canceled if the entry conditions change before they fire.
 A path scheduled for "3 days from Case Closed" will not fire if the Case is reopened in the interim.
+That cancellation behavior is a feature, not a bug, but it surprises teams the first time they see a scheduled job vanish without an explanation.
+Confirm the entry conditions still hold on the scheduled-path side, and document the cancellation logic in the flow's description so the next maintainer understands why.

 Five worked examples